A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Starting in May 2022, adults age 50 and older became eligible for Medi-Cal regardless of immigration status., under the terms of AB133.

-• Starting in 2024, this provision will also apply to undocumented immigrants age 26 through 49, under the terms of SB184.
-(California will ensure that young adults who have aged out of the program and could potentially lose Medi-Cal in the latter half of 2023 during the COVID continuous coverage “unwinding” will have their coverage maintained until the start of 2024, when they would be eligible under the new rules.
-This will be done by pushing these enrollees’ renewal dates to the latter end of the unwinding period.)
+• Starting in 2024, this provision also applies to undocumented immigrants age 26 through 49, under the terms of SB184.
+(California ensured that young adults who had aged out of the program and could potentially lose Medi-Cal in the latter half of 2023 during the COVID continuous coverage “unwinding” would have their coverage maintained until the start of 2024, when they would be eligible under the new rules.
+This was done by pushing these enrollees’ renewal dates to the latter end of the unwinding period.

 California is using state funds to cover undocumented immigrants under Medi-Cal.
 Medicaid is jointly funded by the state and federal government, but states can opt to add services or eligibility categories that are fully funded by the state.